noeleel/Tutorial_GNN_EcoleEte_CEA_EDF_INRIA2025/README.md

 **Corresponding author:** [christophe.millet@cea.fr](mailto:christophe.millet@cea.fr)

 **Link to the article:** X. Cassagnou et al., **Dynamic graph neural networks for seismic characterization** (To be published)

-The data and models in this tutorial will be published upon acceptation of the article.

 **Date :** 19th June 2025

 **License :** MIT